 Where more PCUs or WCUs are Verified than anticipated, provide arrangements for the sale and purchase of these subject to whether the parties have agreed that the Buyer will have exclusivity, with the manner of calculation of the price for the additional PCUs or WCUs being agreed by the parties and identified in the Commercial Term Sheet at Overdelivered Unit Price.

-This clause also provides for the circumstance, and compensation, where at any Verification, the Carbon Sequestration Profile is reassessed and the forecast number of PCUs or WCUs in future is reduced.
+This clause also provides for the circumstance, and compensation, where at any Verification, the Carbon Sequestration Profile is reassessed and some PIUs relating to future Vintages are cancelled.